charlieschwabacher/gestalt/notes.md

 ------------------------------ MAKE PUBLIC HERE --------------------------------

+  - handle PageInfo / totalCount on connections w/ lookahead and better batching
   - AST validation for helpful error messages (notes in stub files in ./src/validation)
   - handle union types (need type column in addition to foreign key, need to